jayknar/RISCV_MYTH_Workshop/README.md

 To go to PC of our choice - `until pc 0 <pc of your choice>`

 ## Introduction to ABI and basic verification using iverilog
+Application Binary Interface is a set of libraries available in high-level languages like C/Java that allows the application programmers to access some of the registers available in the hardware using system calls.
+Most of the registers are accessible to OS only through the System ISA.

+There are 32 registers available RV32 and RV64.
+The width of each register is defined using XLEN.
+XLEN is 32 bits for RV32 and 64 bit for RV64.
+There are 2 different ways to load data into the registers:

+- Load the 64 bit registers directly
+- Load into memory and then load to register

+Since only 4 bytes can be stored in one memory location in RISC-V, multiple memory access will be required to access the instructions.
+Also RISC-V belongs to the little-endian memory adddressing system where the lower byte is stored in first memory location, next byte in second memory location and so on.

+Instruction size in RV32 and RV64 is fixed at 32 bits.There are many types of instructions that are supported by RISC-V. RV64I are the base integer instructions that supports operations on integers.

+The C program was modified to call a load function which was implemented using assembly instructions.
+The load function used register manipulations, branch and jump instructions to get the sum of numbers from 1 to N. The C program only passed the number N and the result of the summation was returned by the assembly code to the C program.

+The modified C program is available [here]